dotnet/docs-maui/docs/user-interface/graphics/paint/image.md

 <!-- Sample link goes here -->

-The .NET Multi-platform App UI (MAUI) `ImagePaint` class derives from the `Paint` class, and is used to paint an area with an image.
+The .NET Multi-platform App UI (MAUI) graphics library includes an `ImagePaint` class that's derived from the `Paint` class, which is used to paint a graphical object with an image.

 The `ImagePaint` class defines an `Image` property, of type `IImage`, which represents the image to paint.
 The class also has an `IsTransparent` property that returns `false`.

 ## Create an ImagePaint object

-To paint an area with an image, load the image and assign it to the `Image` property of the `ImagePaint` object.
+To paint an object with an image, load the image and assign it to the `Image` property of the `ImagePaint` object.

 > [!NOTE]
 > Loading an image that's embedded in an assembly requires the image to have its build action set to **Embedded Resource**.

-The following example shows how to load an image and fill an area with it:
+The following example shows how to load an image and fill a rectangle with it:

 ```csharp
 IImage image;